Woman says iPhone feature saved her from attempted sexual assault at Virginia Beach Oceanfront

-VIRGINIA BEACH, Va.— A night out turned into a nightmare over the weekend in Virginia Beach.
+VIRGINIA BEACH, Va. — A night out turned into a nightmare over the weekend in Virginia Beach.

 A woman who wanted to remain anonymous says a friendly stranger attacked her and tried to sexually assault her at the Oceanfront, but she says the Emergency SOS feature on her iPhone helped save her life.

-It was early Sunday around 2 a.m. and the woman was about to get into her Uber to go home when she says, “This guy came up to me and said, ‘I lost my phone... can you help me find my phone?'"
+It was early Sunday around 2 a.m. and the woman was about to get into her Uber to go home.
+“This guy came up to me and said, ‘I lost my phone... can you help me find my phone?'" she told reporter Kofo Lasaki.

 The simple gesture for help that was the bait.

 “I wasn’t suspecting he was bad.
-He was a very normal, nice looking guy,” she says.
+He was a very normal, nice looking guy,” the woman said.

-She says the man lured her back to boardwalk to find a lost phone and she just wanted to help.
+She says the man, who police identified as 20-year-old Najee Chinyelu Bullock, lured her back to the boardwalk to find a lost phone.
+She says she just wanted to help.

 “I was like, 'Where are your friends?
 Why are you alone?'
 He was like, ‘I’m in the military.
 I’m not from here,' and my brother is in the military—I felt bad for him.”